KhartesViewer/khartes/README.md

 the surface.

 In addition,
 you can import the .obj file directly into `vc_render`.
-Here is how.

 (**Note for advanced users**: If multiple fragments are active, all the active fragments will be saved into a single `.obj` file.
 This is convenient for viewing in `MeshLab`, but beware!
 Multi-fragment .obj files cannot be imported into `vc_render`.)

+To import the `.obj` file
+into `vc_render`, you first
-First, you need to make sure you know where the following files and directories are located:
+need to make sure you know where the following files and directories are located:

 - Your `.volpkg` folder, the one that contains the TIFF files that you